 Budget planning for road trips:

-Whether you’re planning a short coastal getaway, an epic Australian road trip or something in between, I hope this post has assisted with budgeting road trip costs in Australia, for your ideal road trip of Australia.
+Whether you’re planning a short coastal getaway, an epic Australian road trip or something in between, I hope this post has assisted with budgeting road trip costs in Australia, with everything from road trip food on a budget to free camping in Australia options.

 From stunning beaches to National parks, wildlife and the variety of Australian sub cultures throughout the country, budgeting and planning for your trip is recommended for safety and making the most of a once in a lifetime experience.